cville/conduct/README.md

 2. Provide contact information of an Organizer with the Code of Conduct link.
 3. Summarize this Code of Conduct at the start of the event.

-Contributors to this Code of Conduct are [https://github.com/cville/conduct/graphs/contributors](listed here).
-If you have comments or would like to contribute, you can submit a note or a pull request in the [https://github.com/cville/conduct/issues](issues) area.
+Contributors to this Code of Conduct are [listed here](https://github.com/cville/conduct/graphs/contributors).
+If you have comments or would like to contribute, you can submit a note or a pull request in the [issues](https://github.com/cville/conduct/issues) area.

 ---